-The book comprehensively brings out a lot of facts that you have heard or known, but may not have known or comprehended as a single story.
-It also brings about a few back door stories which may not be in public domain or at least not popularly public.
-It takes a look at various eras that India as a country saw since independence, various influences, various decisions and people who either wrote or played a significant part in weaving the destiny and history of this country.
+The book India after Gandhi comprehensively brings out a lot of facts that you have heard or known.
+But may not have known or comprehended as a single story.
+It also brings about a few backdoor stories which may not be in public domain or at least not popularly public.
+It takes a look at various eras that India as a country saw since independence.
+Various influences, various decisions and people who either wrote or played a significant part in weaving the destiny and history of this country.
 History of first four decades has been described chronologically.
 What is particularly interesting is that author has tried to provide the views of all the parties involved in most of the cases that kind of leaves you to decide whichever you choose to ally with.

-Throughout the book, there are two themes that flow across, one is the obvious issue of Kashmir, which had always been a concern for India since day 1 of independent India.
-At regular intervals book keeps going back to Kashmir.
-The second one is more interesting, it talks about how everyone around the world kept predicting the end of India, its disintegration, an army rule and various partitions, but there is something that kept it together.
-Every big crisis in country made the world think that its time the country would shatter, but it came back, stronger most of the times.
+Throughout the book India after Gandhi, there are two themes that flow across.
+One is the obvious issue of Kashmir, which had always been a concern for India since day 1 of independent India.
+At regular intervals, the book keeps going back to Kashmir.
+The second one is more interesting.
+It talks about how everyone around the world kept predicting the end of India, its disintegration, an army rule and various partitions.
+But there is something that kept it together.
+Every big crisis in the country made the world think that its time the country would shatter.
+But it came back, stronger most of the times.
 It is in the recent economic boom in India that people have stopped predicting its end.

 At one level book looks like a collage of the press throughout the period it describes.
-If you had the patience to go through what press and journalists around the world wrote about India, its leaders and its policies and strategies, you could have written this book with some basic skill in logically organizing this book.
-But having said this, and looking at the references section of the book, you cam imagine the amount of research/reading that would have gone into compiling the book.
-It is a mammoth book to read with 800 odd pages, but at the same time as you read you also want the author to go deep into each of the chapters.
+If you had the patience to go through what press and journalists around the world wrote about India, its leaders and its policies and strategies, you could have written this book.
+With some basic skill in logically organizing this book.
+But having said this, and looking at the references section of the book, you can imagine the amount of research/reading that would have gone into compiling the book.
+It is a mammoth book to read with 800 odd pages.
+But at the same time as you read, you also want the author to go deep into each of the chapters.

-Read more:https://www.anureviews.com/india-after-gandhi-by-ramachandra-guha/https://i0.wp.com/www.anureviews.com/wp-content/uploads/2007/07/India-after-Gandhi-Guha.jpg?fit=182%2C276https://i0.wp.com/www.anureviews.com/wp-content/uploads/2007/07/India-after-Gandhi-Guha-150x150.jpgBook ReviewsIndiaKindle BooksThis book India after Gandhi is probably first of its kind and I expect a lot of its kind to follow.
-This is a history book with a beginning date of 15th Aug, 1947.
-It talks about Independent India’s history or rather the history of county as it...Anuradha GoyalAnuradha Goyalanureviews@gmail.comAdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+Read more:https://www.anureviews.com/india-after-gandhi-by-ramachandra-guha/https://www.anureviews.com/wp-content/uploads/2007/07/India-after-Gandhi-Guha.jpghttps://www.anureviews.com/wp-content/uploads/2007/07/India-after-Gandhi-Guha-150x150.jpgBook ReviewsIndiaKindle BooksThis book India after Gandhi is probably first of its kind and I expect a lot of its kind to follow.
+This is a history book with a beginning date of 15th Aug 1947.
+It talks about Independent India’s history or rather the history of the county as it...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews